utz82/ZX-Spectrum-1-Bit-Routines/quattropic/readme.txt

 When you're done with composing, simply run the provided compile.bat resp. compile.sh scripts to convert your XM file into a ZX Spectrum .tap file.

+To convert the XM without Perl, use noperl-compile.bat resp. noperl-compile.sh.
+However, as mentioned before, the Perl-less converter is still in experimental stage.

 Data Format